Skip to main content

 How Save The Redwoods League Compares

-Save The Redwoods League directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 68/100 is 5 points below the Environment & Animals category average.
-The organization holds 72.8 months of operating reserves, indicating strong financial stability.
+Save The Redwoods League earns a NonprofitTruth efficiency grade of C (52/100).
+That is 11 points below the Environment & Animals category average.
+Compensation for current officers and key employees represents 3.25% of total revenue.
+The organization holds 72.8 months of operating reserves, indicating strong financial cushion.

 Financials